samuel-emrys/cmake-python-deps/README.md

             "sphinx_book_theme==0.3.2",
             "pygments",
         ]
-        self.user_info.python_requirements = json.dumps(requirements)
+        self.conf_info.define("user.env.pythonenv:requirements", json.dumps(requirements))
-        self.user_info.python_envdir = self.package_folder
+        self.conf_info.define("user.env.pythonenv:dir", self.package_folder)

 ```

-* `user_info.python_requirements`: This is expected to be a JSON string containing a list of the packages and their versions to be installed into the virtual environment.
+* `user.env.pythonenv:requirements`: This is expected to be a JSON string containing a list of the packages and their versions to be installed into the virtual environment.
-* `user_info.python_envdir`: A string representing the path to the python virtual environment.
+* `user.env.pythonenv:dir`: A string representing the path to the python virtual environment.

 An example of a package that uses this is the [`python-virtualenv/system`](https://github.com/samuel-emrys/python-virtualenv) package.